Women's World Chess Championship 2027

-The Women's World Chess Championship 2026 is an upcoming chess match which will determine the new Women's World Chess Champion.
-It will be played between the defending champion Ju Wenjun, the winner of the Women's World Chess Championship 2025, and a challenger, who will be the winner of the Women's Candidates Tournament 2026.
+The Women's World Chess Championship 2027 is an upcoming chess match which will determine the new Women's World Chess Champion.
+It will be played between the defending champion Ju Wenjun, the winner of the Women's World Chess Championship 2025, and Vaishali Rameshbabu, the winner of Women's Candidates Tournament 2026.
 The dates and host city are yet to be decided.

 Candidates Tournament

-The challenger will qualify by winning the eight-player Women's Candidates Tournament 2026, which will be held in April 2026.
-The following players will qualify: